eveseat/seat/readme.md

 ## documentation

 Please refer to the [documentation](https://eveseat.github.io/docs/) for installation instructions, upgrade guides and more.
-Consider joining our [Slack community](https://eveseat.github.io/docs/about/contact/) too!
+To get in touch, check out our [contact page](https://eveseat.github.io/docs/about/contact/).

 ## donate